 irritating to the skin and eyes.
 Avoid skin contact.
 Wash

 thoroughly with soap and water after using the product.
 Keep the

 material out of reach of children and well away from foodstuffs,

 animal feed and food containers.
 If poisoning occurs, call a

 3.8 RESIDUES IN FOOD

-3.8.1 Maximum residue levels - The Joint FAO/WHO Meeting on Pesticide
+mmended by the Joint FAO/WHO Meeting on Pesticide Residues.

 4. PREVENTION OF POISONING IN MAN AND EMERGENCY AID

 4.1.1 General - Cypermethrin is a pyrethroid, and a neurotoxic agent of